rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

 - When increasing fdepth on `ZZFeatureMap ADAM (maxiter=50) vdepth 5` and `PauliFeatureMap ADAM(maxiter=50) vdepth 5` increases the convergence.
 The rest it doesn't achieve considerable increase in converegence.
 In some it actualyy reduces convergences almost linearly

+@Rodney, you should also start with a nice motivation in the first notebook as to why we used heart attack data
 ## Conclusion
-Heart attack is a major concern in public health, therefore several research efforts have been conducted including topics that are addressed using statistics, data mining and machine learning techniques.
+Heart attack is a major concern in public health, therefore several research efforts have been conducted including topics that are addressed using statistics and data mining.
 Every year more data is becoming available from the increased diagnosis rate.
-The data availability has lead to the emergence from Machine learning methods, which are nowadays an extremely valuable tool for healthcare professionals to understand and mitigate this and other conditions.
-The next stage will continue to explore the different loss landscapes of our top 5 models.
-In general, VQC results demonstrate that it is a promising technique when quantum devices grown its capabilities, attending the future necessities of the healthcare system.
+The data availability has lead to the emergence of machine learning methods, which are nowadays an extremely valuable tool for healthcare professionals to make and understand diagnoses and mitigate risks.
+In general, VQC results demonstrate that it is a promising technique when quantum devices grow in its capabilities, attending the future necessities of the healthcare system.